robmsmt/KerasDeepSpeech/README.md

 <!-- ___ -->

 Repository for experimenting with different CTC based model designs for ASR.
+Supports [live recording and testing](live-rec-test.py) of speech and quickly creates customised datasets using [own-voice dataset creation scripts](data-recorder.py)!

 ## OVERVIEW